 - Do not send the product back to the manufacturer for any reason.
 If you do, you may lose evidence critical to your case.

 If you have been injured by a dangerous or defective product, start the process of pursuing financial compensation from the manufacturer and retailers of that defective product.
 Contact Jividen Law Offices today by calling us or by filling out an online contact form.
-We will schedule a free, no-obligation case review with one of our knowledgeable West Virginia product liability attorneys.
+We will schedule a free, no-obligation case review with one of our knowledgeable Wheeling product liability attorneys.